 A request for reconsideration must be in writing.
 The request should specify the reasons that the applicant believes that registration was improperly refused, including any legal arguments or supplementary information that support the applicant's position.
-37 C.F.R. \S 202.5(b)(1).
+37 C.F.R. § 202.5(b)(1).
+The filing fee-set forth in 37 C.F.R. § 201.3(d)(4)(i). must accompany the request, and the Office must receive the request within three months of the date set forth in the refusal.
+See Sections 1708.1 and 1708.3.